Backup schedules

 Shelly Plus series

-All Shelly Plus devices support offline scheduling:
+All Shelly Plus devices support backup schedules:

 - • Shelly Plus 1